BioDIGS/site_soil_no_dna/README.md

 **Site-level variation**

-The following takes into account site-level data, primarily geospatial information.Each point represents a site.
+The following takes into account site-level data, primarily geospatial information.
+Each point represents a site.

 ![](figures/PCA_by_site_no_soil.png)